-After hearing the news that nine in ten patients who are diagnosed with pancreatic cancer as an emergency presentation will be dead within a year, we said we would write a letter to the Health Minister, Jeremy Hunt, to ask this issue to be addressed as a matter of urgency.
+After hearing the news that nine in ten patients who are diagnosed with pancreatic cancer as an emergency presentation will sadly die within a year, we said we would write a letter to the Health Minister, Jeremy Hunt, to ask this issue to be addressed as a matter of urgency.

 Well, here it is!
 A letter to Jeremy Hunt from Ali Stunt, the founder and CEO of Pancreatic Cancer Action.
 Ali will be posting this letter today and we will keep you updated as to the response.